Vultee BT-13 Valiant

 Vultee Airfoil usage

 The Downey plant begins in 1929, when part of what was the NASA/Reusable Space Systems space complex was a ranch owned and operated by James Hughan.
 Mr. E. M. Smith, a local industrialist, purchased a 72-acre tract from Hughan and converted it into an airport and built a 60,000 square foot manufacturing facility.
-Some seven years later, after a number of unsuccessful attempts by Smith's Emsco Aircraft Corporation and other tenants to build and market airplanes ranging from passenger craft to a folding-wing creation that would fit in a garage, the facility was taken over by a young aircraft designer and entrepreneur named Gerard Vultee, and Downey was on its way.
+Some seven years later, after a number of unsuccessful attempts by Smith's Emsco Aircraft Corporation and other tenants to build and market airplanes ranging from passenger craft to a folding-wing creation that would fit in a garage, the facility was taken over by a young aircraft designer and entrepreneur named Gerard "Jerry" Vultee, and Downey was on its way.
 By 1938, the Vultee Aviation Manufacturing Company has 1,500 employees and was producing planes for several countries.

 An era was ending and another was beginning that would change forever the face of the aircraft industry.
 Even the visionary Vultee, who had been killed with his wife in a plane crash in 1938, could not have foreseen the colorful and history-making future awaiting his unpretentious little plant.